cyclus/cyclus/README.rst

 ========================================

 Cyclus archetype development is not fully supported on Mac.
-Nonetheless, because there are some use cases in which users have needed to install from source, we have compiled a list of instructions that should be successful, with the exception of the HDF5 interface, which is not working on Yosemite as of 1-Apr-2015.
-Use a Mac platform at your own risk, we strongly recommend sticking to Linux for development.
+Nonetheless, because there are some use cases which require installation from source, we have compiled a list of instructions that should be successful.
+(Note that the HDF5 interface is not working on Yosemite as of 1-Apr-2015.
+Ignore related warnings when building cyclus).
+Use a
+Mac platform at your own risk, we strongly recommend sticking to Linux for development.

 This guide assumes that the user has root access (to issue sudo commands) and